 A topics course in philosophy studying selected major philosophers or philosophical concerns.
 This course can be repeated for additional credits as long as the section topics are different.
 Recent topics include Poverty Studies, New Philosophy of Science, Spinoza, Ethics and Commerce, Philosophy of Psychology and Early Medieval Philosophy.
 Please consult the online course schedule for current offerings of this course.

 Students in consultation with a professor research, write, and defend a substantial paper on a topic of their choosing.
-Open only to philosophy and to philosophy and religious studies majors in the senior year.
+Open only to philosophy majors in the senior year.

 Let Us Know!